 - 1 cup water

 If you don't have an immersion blender, transfer cooked apples to a blender or food processor in batches.
-Return pureed apples to the pot and bring back to a gentle boil.
+Then return pureed apples to the pot and bring back to a gentle boil before ladling into jars.

 *This post contains an affiliate link.
 If you click on it and end up buying the product, I will receive a small commission.
 Which helps a little with the costs of running The Food Blog, so that I can keep sharing awesome recipes with you.
 I only endorse products that I use and love myself.